pallets/flask/docs/design.rst

 requirements and Flask could not meet those if it would force any of this into the core.
 The majority of web applications will need a template engine in some sort.
 However not every application needs a SQL database.

+As your codebase grows, you are free to make the design decisions appropriate for your project.
+Flask will continue to provide a very simple glue layer to the best that Python has to offer.
+You can implement advanced patterns in SQLAlchemy or another database tool, introduce non-relational data persistence as appropriate, and take advantage of framework-agnostic tools built for WSGI, the Python web interface.

 The idea of Flask is to build a good foundation for all applications.
 Everything else is up to you or extensions.